cricrazy/mydoc/how-to-download-youtube-videos.rst

 Now type the following::

+  ; Update youtube-dl
+    pip install --upgrade youtube-dl

     youtube-dl --extract-audio --audio-format mp3 -i --audio-quality 0 "https://www.youtube.com/watch?v=rPOrAxGXFno&t=19178s"

-    -i - allows it to continue if the error occurs in a playlist.
+  ; -i - allows it to continue if the error occurs in a playlist.

 * make sure you use --audio-quality 0 (which is the highest quality), without this the mp3 can be lower quality.